After an Emergency (Recover)

-Immediately after a major disaster declaration, FEMA workers arrive and will set up:
+Individual Assistance Immediately after a major disaster declaration, FEMA workers arrive and will set up:

 - Disaster recovery centers that allow victims to meet with program representatives and obtain information about both the recovery process and available aid (our current plans are to use 100 Fairfield Ave as our primary recovery center)

 - A toll-free telephone number for use by affected residents and business owners who wish to register for assistance

 Disaster aid for individuals generally falls into the following categories:

 - Disaster grants - Disaster grants are available to help meet other serious disaster-related needs and necessary expenses not covered by insurance and other aid programs.
 These may include replacement of personal property, transportation, and medical, dental, and funeral expenses.

 - Disaster housing - This program may be available for up to 18 months, using local resources, for displaced persons whose residences were heavily damaged or destroyed.
 Funding also can be provided for housing repairs and replacement of damaged items to make homes habitable.

 - Low-interest disaster loans - Low-interest disaster loans from the U.S Small Business Administration are available after a disaster for homeowners and renters and cover uninsured property losses.
 Loans may be for repair or replacement of homes, automobiles, clothing, or other damaged personal property.
 Business loans are available for property loss and economic injury.

 - Other disaster aid programs - These programs include crisis counseling, disaster-related unemployment assistance, legal aid, and assistance with income tax, and Social Security and veteran's benefits.
 Other state or local help may also be available.